pharo-contributions/pharo-talents/Talents.package/TalentedClass.class/README.md

-TalentedClass is an optional usage of talents that provides posibility to store information about talents used by class in the class definition in the form of shared pools.
+TalentedClass is an optional usage of talents that provides posibility to store information about talents used by a class in its class definition in the form of shared pools.

 During mergin of the class with the talents it merges superclasses of the classes used for talents up to the first common ancestor.
-You can to the mergin by sending the message #merge.
+You can do the mergin by sending the message #merge (MyTalentedClass is a subclass of TalentedClass):

 MyTalentedClass merge.